rgreminger/tilburg-science-hub/docs/tutorial/clone.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0rxHQQUNR1o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+!!! warning "Clone/download the files where you have writing rights"
+    - In the video, we're saving the template to `C:\projects`.
+    - However, if you don't have sufficient "writing" rights to folders on the `C:\` drive, this may not work for you.
+    - Therefore, we recommend you to clone/download the template to a folder where you *usually store your documents* (e.g., your documents folder).

 !!! questions "Practice questions and answers"

     1) Open Anaconda Prompt (on Windows) or the terminal (on Mac, Linux) at the directory where you stored your local copy of our repository.